exercism/cpp/concepts/references/introduction.md

 // budget is now 301;
 // balance is also 301;
 ```
-Reseating - changing the binding of a `reference` is not possible.
+Reseating (changing the binding of a `reference`) is not possible.
-You cannot have an unitialized `reference`, you always need a binding.
+You cannot have an unitialized `reference`.
+`References` need to be initialized with an existing variable.

 ```cpp
 int main_acc{1'000'000};